Sergio Pellissier: 2011–2019

-In a 2–1 victory against Novara Calcio on 2 February 2012, Pellissier scored his 100th goal for Chievo.
+In a 2–1 victory against Novara on 2 February 2012, Pellissier scored his 100th goal for Chievo.
 On 18 February, he was accused of being involved on the 2011–12 Italian football scandal, which affected his performance.
-Nevertheless, he also scored in consecutive matches against Fiorentina and Catania Calcio, and a brace in a 4–4 draw against Palermo.
-He scored 8 league goals in 35 appearances in the 2011–12 season, when he won his fourth Cangrande award.
+Nevertheless, he also scored in consecutive matches against Fiorentina and Catania, and a brace in a 4–4 draw against Palermo.
+He scored eight league goals in 35 appearances in the 2011–12 season, when he won his fourth Cangrande award.
 On 26 August 2012, in his 300th Serie A match for the gialloblù, he scored his first goal of five in his 24 appearances of the Serie A 2012–13 season.
 He also scored a goal on his sole match in Coppa Italia on 18 August 2012 during a 4–0 win over Ascoli.

 In July 2013, Pellissier renewed his contract with Chievo for two years.
 Starting the 2013–14 campaign as a first-team man, he eventually became a substitute under the coach Eugenio Corini.
-He made 22 appearances in the season and scored his only goal in a 2–1 victory over Udinese Calcio on 21 September 2013.
+He made 22 appearances in the season and scored his only goal in a 2–1 victory over Udinese on 21 September 2013.
 On 22 August 2014, in a 1–0 defeat by Pescara during the Coppa Italia, Pellissier reached 400 appearances for Chievo.
 During the 2014–15 season, he played 27 matches and score seven goals in Serie A; among them, on 9 November 2014, Pellissier came on as a 46th-minute substitute and scored two goals in a 2–1 victory against Cesena after more than a year since his last goal.